goldyVA/TheRiddler/Feb11.md

-First occurrence of each type of trapezoidal number analyzed to 1000.
+**First occurrence of each type of trapezoidal number analyzed to 1000**

 The following program was used to compile the information: https://replit.com/@StevenGoldburg/RiddlerFeb11#Main.java